 Despite these challenges, there has been a dearth of research to inform the preparatory processes that will be needed for successful implementation of UTT, if it is to garner much needed opportunities to strengthen health systems and reduce these risks.
 Important lessons can be drawn from the experience of Option B+ implementation (test and treat in pregnant and breastfeeding women), widely viewed as the precursor to UTT, and first implemented in Malawi in a bold policy move in 2011.
 It affords a rare opportunity to investigate how the policy implementation process has impacted on health systems, with a view to prospectively considering the readiness of health systems to absorb further expansion of the policy to the general population.

-This project will address a critical evidence gap by ascertaining heath systems preparedness for delivering UTT.
-We will generate this evidence by comparing the experiences and health systems impacts of Option B+ policy implementation, widely viewed as the precursor to UTT, in three settings (Karonga, Malawi; Ifakara, Tanzania; and uMhanyakude, South Africa), with the following aim and objectives:
+This project will addressed a critical evidence gap by ascertaining heath systems preparedness for delivering UTT.
+We compared the experiences and health systems impacts of Option B+ policy implementation, widely viewed as the precursor to UTT, in three settings (Karonga, Malawi; Ifakara, Tanzania; and uMhanyakude, South Africa).